latte-central/latte-tutorial/src/latte_tutorial/ch03_logic_bits.clj.md

 This is often introduced in an axiomatic way, i.e. without any justification, but in type theory the definition above can be used to prove this as a theorem.
-To introduce a theorem, we use the `defthm' form, and this is how we can formalize the introduction rule in LaTTe:
+To introduce a theorem, we use the `defthm` form, and this is how we can formalize the introduction rule in LaTTe: